Lead generation

 In marketing, lead generation (/ˈliːd/) refers to the process of attracting and capturing consumer interest in a product or service.
 A lead is the contact information and, in some cases, demographic information of a customer who is interested in a specific product or service.

-Leads may come from various sources or activities, for example, digitally via the Internet, through personal referrals, through telephone calls either by the company or telemarketers, through advertisements, and events.
+Leads may come from various sources or activities, for example, digitally via the Internet, through personal referrals, through telephone calls made either by the company or telemarketers, through advertisements, and through events.

 Lead generation is often paired with lead management to move leads through the purchase funnel.
 This combination of activities is known as pipeline marketing, which is usually divided into separate marketing and sales pipelines.

 Lead scoring

 Lead scoring involves a quantitative method of assigning a numerical score to a lead.
 This helps the company determine whether a contact is valid for their pipeline and allows them to prioritize leads and allocate resources accordingly.
 The introduction of marketing automation has made lead scoring easier to implement.

-The score assigned to each lead is assigned based on their level of interest, fit with the company's target market, and likelihood of becoming a paying customer.
+The score assigned to each lead is based on their level of interest, fit with the company's target market, and likelihood of becoming a paying customer.
 It is not static and can change based on the demographic or behavioral criteria set by the company.
 Ways to audit your lead generation program include reviewing your ICP, checking data hygiene, and reviewing your tech stack integration.